Short answer: yes.

 If you have diligently done all you can, then that’s it – you have done all you can.
 I hope in that case that this has reassured you.
 Time to cut yourself some slack.

 If you’ve done all you can and you’re still drowning, it’s time to get some help.
 Financial counseling would be a good place to start.
 Google your local provider.
-In Western Australia, where I am based, Consumer Credit Legal Service WA is a good place to start.
+Financial Counselling Australia is a good place to start looking for help.

 Want more detail on debt?

 We offer a free online course about debt.
 It covers:

 why you might want debt, and why lenders want you to have it,

 how to get out of debt fast, and

 Anyone with computer access can enroll through our website or via Udemy and join our 4,000+ students.
 We welcome all comers.